-Student Access Services provides reasonable accommodations for student with disabilities, which provide access to education and programming.
-Accommodations are available for Vanderbilt University students who have disabilities and are determined on an individual, case-by-case basis.
-To request reasonable accommodations, student should submit their application and documentation to Student Access Services via the office's online portal.
-There it will be reviewed by an Access Specialist and a follow-up meeting will be requested.
-If the student is unsure abut this process, he/she/they should contact Student Access Services.
-Please note it is the individual student's responsibility to request accommodations and provide sufficient and appropriate documentation.
-Students are highly encouraged to contact Student Access Services upon enrollment at Vanderbilt University or as early as possible.
+Vanderbilt University aims to provide an accessible educational experience for all students.
+Student Access Services provides reasonable accommodations for students with disabilities who encounter barriers to access their educational experience.
+Reasonable accommodations are determined on an individual, case-by-case basis.
+To request reasonable accommodations, students should submit their disclosure forms and documentation to Student Access Services via the Commodore Access Portal.
+Once Student Access Services receives the disclosure form and documentation, an Access Specialist will review the request and request a follow-up meeting with the student.
+If the student is uncertain about navigating this process or has other concerns, he/she/they should contact Student Access Services.
+Please note it is the student's responsibility to request accommodations and to provide sufficient and appropriate documentation.
+Students are strongly encouraged to contact Student Access Services upon enrollment at Vanderbilt University or as early as possible to initiate the accommodation request process.